vliegenthart/coner_pdf_analyser/README.md

 Coner Collaborative NER Pipeline Component: Analyse documents (PDFs)

 ## Scripts Description
+Run these scripts in this order to generate entity annotations for desired PDF papers:

 - fetch_publications.py:
   - Parameters: name of database data folder, number of papers to fetch from database, number of items to skip from returned collection, versioning number used to name overview csv for databases
   - Description: Fetches papers from conferences as indicated in the 'booktitles' array; meta-data from server, various download methods for PDF, full text and number of citations retrieval